envy-project/envy/README.md

 ## Environment:
 ### base:
 This contains the information for the base system to be running.
-If not specified, ENVy will use a standard Ubuntu system
+If not specified, ENVy will use Ubuntu 18

     image: <The docker image that the environment should be built off of>